 This page may contain affiliate links; please see my disclosure for policy details.

 Are you a ginger lover?
 I am.
-I love the kick of flavor it provides.
+I love the kick of flavor it adds.

 Recipe Highlights